reecetech/pactman/README.md

 For more information see [Matching](https://docs.pact.io/documentation/matching.html)

+### Body payload rules
+The `body` payload is assumed to be JSON data.
+In the absence of a `Content-Type` header we assume `Content-Type: application/json; charset=UTF-8` (JSON text is Unicode and the default encoding is UTF-8).

+During verification non-JSON payloads are compared for equality

+During mocking, the HTTP response will be handled as:

+1. If there's no `Content-Type` header, assume JSON: serialise with `json.dumps()`, encode to UTF-8 and add the header `Content-Type: application/json; charset=UTF-8`.
+2. If there's a `Content-Type` header and it says `application/json` then serialise with json.dumps() and use the charset in the header, defaulting to UTF-8.
+3. Otherwise pass through the `Content-Type` header and body as-is.
+   Binary data is not supported.

 ## Verifying Pacts Against a Service
 Run `pactman-verifier -h` to see the options available.
 To run all pacts registered to a provider in a [Pact Broker]: